t-neumann/t-neumann.github.io/_posts/2019-08-26-OrbitalBasics.md

  * Inclination $$i$$ - vertical tilt of the ellipse with respect to the reference plane (for the earth e.g. the equatorial plane), measured at the ascending node.
 The ascending node is where the orbit passes upwards through the reference plane).
 The tilt angle is measured perpendicular to the line of intersection between the orbital plane and the reference plane.

- * Longitude of the ascending node $$\Omega$$ - horizontally orients the ascending node of the ellipse with respect to the reference frame's vernal point.
+ * Longitude of the ascending node $$\Omega$$ - horizontally orients the ascending node of the ellipse with respect to the reference frame's vernal point :aries:.